Freddy vs. Jason (score)

 Freddy vs. Jason: Original Motion Picture Score is the score album to the 2003 film Freddy vs. Jason.
-It was released on August 19, 2003, on Varèse Sarabande.
-The album was composed by Graeme Revell and performed by the City of Prague Philharmonic Orchestra, while three tracks which were performed by Machine Head.
+It was released on August 19, 2003, by Varèse Sarabande.
+The album was composed by Graeme Revell and performed by the City of Prague Philharmonic Orchestra, while three tracks were performed by Machine Head.

 Track listing

 Original version

 While as noted, all tracks performed by the City of Prague Philharmonic Orchestra.